 The colour pigments are enhanced from the Kodak Gold profile.
 The film noted for popularity in the regular market ties the sublime qualities in the everyday subject to the everyday material.
 The tones are often noted for warm and magenta colour casts.
 Magenta is understood to be the colour that does not exist on a frequency wavelength; the colour is one humans make up with their minds.
 Amber is a resin with a relationship to the electron in that it can be slightly negatively charged.

 SOMME, film photography, 2019.
-Somme, is a place in France and a gruesome site of a battle with an undetermined.
-As a place of indeterminacy and unnamed victors, the series creates a visual essay toward understanding nature.
-By attuning the senses to ontological memory, histories felt in the body while moving through present day landscapes were made through a process of meditation.
-A hypnogogic state was achieved and several walks through the forest were made.
-The exposures were decided at peak sense experiences.
-As a vivid descriptions, the photographs visualise pain through poetic landscapes.
-Beauty and brutality, the finite and unrelenting, memories are represented in enchanting chroma as the relentless changes in the way life, seasons, and societies, build and fall.
+Somme, is a place in France and a gruesome battle site.
+As a place of indeterminacy, with unnamed victors, the series creates a visual essay into understanding nature processes, often considered at once predictable and surprising.
+By attuning my senses to an ontological memory through a meditation process, the histories I felt within my body while moving through present day landscapes directed my attention to frame the aspects of the forest.
+In a hypnogogic state, sense experiences invited each exposure.
+As a vivid descriptions, the photographs visualise pain through landscape.
+Beauty and brutality, finite and unrelenting, memories are represented in visual chroma as windows to relentless changes in the ways life, seasons, and societies, build and fall.

 Exhibition at Cyan Studio, Jen Bjelkes Gate 13A, 0562 Oslo, Norway